-3.4.4.1 Standard and burden of proof

-In opposition proceedings detriment or unfair advantage may be only potential, as confirmed by the conditional wording of Article 8(5) EUTMR, which requires that the use of the applied-for mark without due cause 'would take unfair advantage of, or be detrimental to the distinctiveness or repute of the earlier mark'.
+As stated in paragraph 3.4.1, any risk of injury to the earlier reputed mark must be proven separately.
+In opposition proceedings detriment or unfair advantage may be only potential, as confirmed by the conditional wording of Article 8(5) EUTMR, which requires that the use without due cause of the mark applied for 'would take unfair advantage of, or be detrimental to the distinctiveness or repute of the earlier mark'.